 - When cleaning your boat, especially on the water, it is recommended that you avoid using cleaning products altogether and only use fresh water and a good scrubbing brush.
 This also helps to protect any sealants which can perish and lose colour from using certain detergents.

-- For more stubborn marks on deck, for sanitation or personal hygiene always choose more environmentally sensitive products.
+- For more stubborn marks on deck, and for sanitation or personal hygiene, always choose more environmentally sensitive products.
 Avoid chlorine and bleach which are toxic to flora and fauna, and phosphates which encourage algal growth.
 Explore our Green Blue Business Directory for eco-friendly cleaning products.

 - If you have a washing machine onboard, use a phosphate free detergent.

 - Waxing your hull keeps you fuel efficient and reduces the need for cleaning products to be used over the season.